-– Hon’ble Justice Ranjit More, Gurdeep Singh Sachar v.
+– Hon’ble Justice Ranjit More of High Court of Judicature at Bombay, Gurdeep Singh Sachar v.
 Dream 11 Fantasy Pvt.
 Ltd., [Criminal Public Interest Litigation Stamp No. 22 of 2019].